Net zero commitments have filled our newspapers and news feeds over the past 12 months – and they’re fast becoming an expectation for businesses.

 Companies are often criticized when ambitions are perceived to be at odds with business realities.
 When companies ignore points of dissonance, their commitments are often pulled apart by members of the public and journalists alike.

 This is amplified against a backdrop of distrust in corporations.
-Glossing over the difficult parts, and not addressing the gaps where there aren’t existing solutions, can have a huge reputational impact.
+Glossing over the difficult parts, and not addressing the gaps where there aren’t existing solutions, can have a huge reputational impacted against a backdrop of distrust in corporations.

 What businesses can do